priyanshuone6/youtube_search/README.md

 - Install PostgreSQL (see [here](https://www.postgresql.org/download/) for instructions)
 - Create a database in PostgreSQL
-- Add environment variables in a file named `.env`.
+- Update YouTube API key and database credentials environment variables in the file named `.env`.

 ## 📁 Project structure
 ```